Víctor Manuel Román y Reyes

 Román was the president of the upper chamber of National Congress of Nicaragua 1929–1930.

-Víctor Manuel Román y Reyes also called T.V.
-(Tio Victor) was designated by General Assembly, coup d'etat.
+Víctor Manuel Román y Reyes, also called T.V.
+(Tio Victor), was designated president by the General Assembly after a coup d'etat.
 He practiced former Nicaraguan president Zelaya's military philosophy.
-Zelaya's philosophy was based on former German Emperor military views.
+Zelaya's philosophy was based on former German Emperor Wilhelm II's military views.
 T.V. was a member of Somoza's Liberal Nationalist Party and after his death, his niece's husband Anastasio Somoza Garcia was then appointed to move forward with T.V.'s military.

 President Víctor Manuel Román y Reyes died in Philadelphia.
 In his death bed, surrounded by his grandson, family and few fellow politicians including the secretary of the presidency (chief of staff) Alejandro del Carmen.
 Roman y Reyes signed the Liberal and Conservative Coalition Agreement of Nicaragua.
 It was he, who helped the minority enter Congress.